derek-corcoran-barrios/SpeciesPoolR/README.md

 ## 5.1 How It Works

-The run_workflow function creates a pipeline that:
+The `run_workflow` function creates a pipeline that:

-1. Reads the data from the specified file path.
+1.  **Reads the data** from the specified file path.

-2. Filters the data using the provided filter expression.
+2.  **Filters the data** using the provided filter expression.

-3. Cleans the species names to match the GBIF taxonomic backbone.
+3.  **Cleans the species names** to match the GBIF taxonomic backbone.

-4. Counts the species presences within the specified geographic area (in this case, Aarhus).
+4.  **Counts the species presences** within the specified geographic area (in this case, Aarhus).

-5. Generates a buffer around the species presences within the specified distance, for a template raster.
+5.  **Generates a buffer** around the species presences within the specified distance, using a template raster.

+6.  **Prepares the land-use data** by generating a long-format table that matches each raster cell to its corresponding habitat types.

-6. Predicts habitat suitability for each species across different land-use types using the ModelAndPredictFunc, which models habitat preferences and provides continuous predictions.
+7.  **Predicts habitat suitability** for each species across different land-use types using the `ModelAndPredictFunc`, which models habitat preferences and provides continuous predictions.

+8.  **Generates habitat suitability thresholds** for each species based on the predicted suitability scores, using the `create_thresholds` function to define the 90th, 95th, and 99th percentile thresholds.

-7. Generates a threshold for each species based on presences and the models that where build.
+9.  **Builds a lookup table** to determine the land-use types each species can inhabit based on the thresholds.

-8. Build a lookup table for each species with the suitable habitats.

-9. Lastly it generates a potential presences files from the look-up table, buffered presences, and the potential habitat table.
+10. **Generates the final species presences** by filtering the buffered presences according to both the lookup table and the long land-use table, ensuring each species’ potential distribution is consistent with its habitat preferences.

-10. Generates a phyllogenetic tree for the species in the species list.
+11. **Generates a phylogenetic tree** for the species in the species list, using the `generate_tree` function.

-11. Generates a visual representation of the workflow (if plot = TRUE).
+12. **Generates a visual representation** of the workflow if `plot = TRUE`.

 You can monitor the progress of the workflow and visualize the dependencies between steps using targets::tar_visnetwork().
 The result